ryangerardwilson/vimtutor-advanced/text.md

 1. The correct set up, makes things easy.

+2. Use %d _ to nuke in nvim instead of %d.

-2. Lazyvim works with "buffers", not "tabs".
+3. Lazyvim works with "buffers", not "tabs".
 Its easier to navigate buffers.

-3. Use <Space>fb to fuzzy search within the current file.
+4. Use <Space>fb to fuzzy search within the current file.

-4. Use Ctrl+/ to toggle the terminal
+5. Use Ctrl+/ to toggle the terminal

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~